 Lectures on Podcast

-Listen to the recent events from the Tocqueville Program and Constitutional Studies.
-Through public lectures, debates, conferences, and fellowships, the Tocqueville Program seeks to nurture informed conversation, learning and scholarship about the fundamental principles of a decent and just political regime with a particular focus on religious liberty.
+Through lectures, debates, conferences, and fellowships, the Tocqueville Program at the Center for Citizenship and Constitutional Studies seeks to nurture informed conversation, learning, and scholarship about the fundamental principles of a decent and just political regime with a focus on religious liberty.

 Populism and the Constitution